marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

 these constructions within the machine description file is not important.

-.. index:: define_automaton

-.. index:: pipeline hazard recognizer
+.. index:: define_automaton, pipeline hazard recognizer

 The following optional construction describes names of automata generated and used for the pipeline hazards recognition.
 Sometimes